michaelkrmandal/Portfolio-Website/README.md

 # Portfolio-Website
-My Personal Website using HTML,CSS,JS
+My Personal Website using HTML,CSS and JS.